 While Google is a great resource for many things, it will overwhelm you as you explore how to find a leadership coach.
 A better place to start is by reaching out to your network for their insights, perspectives, and referrals:

 - Colleagues who’ve experienced leadership coaching or life coaching before

 - Your Human Resources lead who’s invested in coaching engagements in the past

 - Managers in your organization who may have hired an executive coach at some point

 You’ll likely learn from this approach that you can procure coaching services from:

-- Individuals and thought leaders who offer coaching programs, like Lead Star’s Year to Rise.
+- Individuals, thought leaders, or organizations who offer coaching programs, like Lead Star’s Star’s Cohort Coaching and Year to Rise.

 - Groups that offer coaching stables, where you reach out to the group and they match-make among their cohort of coaches, like Focal Point Coaching.